 Before we get into all that though, let us briefly explain what the house edge is.
 This is something we have written about in more detail elsewhere so we really will keep it brief.

-The house edge can be seen as the casino’s profit margin on a given game.
-The higher the edge, the more profitable a game is for a casino, which means that it is a case of the lower the better for the player.
+The house edge can be seen as the casino’s margin on a given game.
+The higher the edge, the more lucrative a game is for a casino, which means that it is a case of the lower the better for the player.
 In effect, the house edge is the percentage of total stakes the casino expects to win on average.

 This means that a slot with a house edge of 5% will keep 5% of the money wagered on it over the long term.
 Conversely, if a player bets £100 on such a slot, they should expect to get 95%, or £95, back.